Address and Contact

 On Motorway A1 (E37) take exit 95a (Remscheid/Lennep), subsequently turn off onto the L58 in direction Remscheid/Lennep.
 After crossing the railways turn right into Lüttringhauser Straße.
 Follow straight on up to junction Mollplatz/Thüringsberg (Lennep Old-town Ring), there turn left and again right (Mollplatz).
 After 75 m turn left into the Gänsemarkt, the next turnoff to the right after approx. 100 m is Martinsgasse.

-By railway and bus
+By railway and public transport

 With the railway to Wuppertal Hauptbahnhof (Central Station).
 From there on working days local trains travel to the station Remscheid-Lennep every 20 minutes.
 From there it is an approximately 600 m walk to my workshop.
 To get there: please stay on the left on the street Am Bahnhof, from there turn to the right to Bergstraße.
 At the end of it turn to the left into Poststraße, at its end turn to the right into the street Mollplatz.
 Follow this street to the end and stay on the right.
 After 50 m turn to the left into the Gänsemarkt.
 The next turnoff to the right, approx. after 100 m, is the Martinsgasse.